 At 465.2 m an association with Aneurospora greggsii, Dictyotriletes sp. and Raistrickia variabilis is recovered.
 This interval also yields abundant occurrences of the acritarch Lophosphaeridium sp.
 These have been recorded from the Upper Famennian of the Ourthe Valley (Becker et al., 1974).

-To validate and further refine the abovementioned observations, five samples were analysed in this study.
+To validate and further refine the abovementioned observations, five additional samples were analysed in this study.
 The samples at 381 and 386.6 m are taken from the Pont d’Arcole fm. and do not yield recognizable palynomorphs.
 The kerogen is dominated by dark angular phytoclasts and tracheids.

-The samples at 426.6 and 430.3 m are taken from mudstone intercalations in a bioclastic limestone, provisionally assigned to the Hastiere Fm.
+The samples at 426.6 and 430.3 m are taken from mudstone intercalations in a bioclastic limestone, provisionally assigned to the Hastiere fm.
 The kerogen is characterized by a high degree of thermal maturity.
 The preservation is poor and the palynofacies associations comprise tracheids, phytoclasts and cuticulae.
 Identified miospores are Spelaeotriletes arenaceus, Raistrickia variabilis, Rugospora versabilis and Retusotrites incohatus.
-The sample at 477.4 m from mudstone intercalations in the heterolithic basal part of the core, provisionally assigned to the Evieux fm. is overwhelmingly dominated by the miospore taxon Retispora lepidophyta.
+The sample at 477.4 m from mudstone intercalations in the heterolithic basal part of the core, provisionally assigned to the Condroz fm. is overwhelmingly dominated by the miospore taxon Retispora lepidophyta.
 Other recorded taxa include Grandispora echinata, Retusotriletes incohatus and Raistrickia variabilis.

-The following section provides a stratigraphic re-interpretation based on the observations of Bless et al. (1981) and the new analyses, from base to top (Figure X.1).
+The following section provides a stratigraphic re-interpretation based on the observations of Bless et al. (1981) and the new analyses, from base to top (Figure 3.4).
 This is required because the Devono-Carboniferous palynological zonations and their calibration have changed substantially (see e.g., Maziane et al., 1999; Higgs et al., 2013 and Marshall et al., 2018; Denayer et al., 2021) since 1981.

 A relevant observation that applies to all samples is the dark coloration of the palynomorphs, all are deeply dark-colored (8.5 on Fisher et al. 1981 coloration scale), which corresponds to an vitrinite-equivalent %R0-value of 1.5 or a Thermal Alteration Index (TAI) of 3.5 (Suárez-Ruiz et al. 2012).